 1. Ask AWS support for some assistance directly; it works

-Depending on the situation and your cloud optimization efforts and needs, AWS support team might be able to help you with a cost break or an incentive.
-Especially those who are newer to the platform or who are trying out different tactics and who make a mistake, AWS support is known to have some sympathy for you.
+Depending on the situation and your cloud optimization efforts and needs, the AWS support team might be able to help you with a cost break or an incentive.
+Especially for those who are newer to the platform or who are trying out different tactics and who make a mistake, AWS support is known to have some sympathy for you.
 Learning how to keep cloud costs under control, especially if you’re not using a special cloud cost management platform like OptScale, can prove to be tricky.
 AWS can be quite responsive to helping you.
-They may credit you back some or all of your spend.
+They may credit you back some or all of your spending.
 While this method can’t be repeated often, it can be something to try here and there if you feel you can build a case for something gone wrong.

 2. Embrace not just AWS, but the Amazon family of brands and reap the benefits

 AWS can be daunting at first, but with greater engagement and by simply poking and prodding around with the solution more, business professionals will uncover more ways to earn free AWS credits.
 The first step may seem intuitive, but having your AWS account set up and then opting to receive promotional emails can alert you on ways to receive credits.
-You’ll be notified of offers when you create additional accounts, fill in surveys, register for events and more.
-Purchasing items through the AWS Marketplace, attending webinars and live events and visiting booths at conferences can all offer you more opportunities to earn.
+You’ll be notified of offers when you create additional accounts, fill in surveys, register for events, and more.
+Purchasing items through the AWS Marketplace, attending webinars and live events, and visiting booths at conferences can all offer you more opportunities to earn.
 You can also look for ways to engage with Amazon’s other offerings, such as Alexa.
 By adding Alexa skills, you can accrue $100 credits each month.

 3. If you’re a startup, apply for an AWS Activate, a credit program

 Depending on the size of your startup and its funding stage, AWS will offer startups credit and discount programs.
 The AWS Activate Portfolio can offer you up to $100,000 in credits.
-These credits can help with services, support and training.
+These credits can help with services, support, and training.
 In order to qualify, your startup has to be less than 10 years old.
 You also can only apply if you’ve received Series A funding or no funding.
-If you make the cut, you’ll likely receive $1,000 in service credits and $350 in developer support credits, which lasts for a full year.
+If you make the cut, you’ll likely receive $1,000 in service credits and $350 in developer support credits, which last for a full year.
 While $1,000+ in credits is great, you’ll still need to be conscious of your cloud usage as it can get spent quickly.

 4. If you’re an academic researcher or in the education sector, apply for AWS Cloud Credit for Research